jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 If you are not yet familiar with `try` and `except` ignore that.
 I just wrapped this error in that so that my sample code still runs.

 Let me give another example of the kind of trouble that direct access to such attributes can lead to.
 For those of you who learned and recall anything about polar coordinates, you may know that angle theta (θ) could be stated in either degrees or radians.
 In what I have above it happens to be radians.
 But suppose you want the freedom to change your mind about the units to use internally in the non-public parts of your class without messing things up for the user.[^-273]

-[^-273]: The example of radians vs degrees is more than a bit contrived, but consider a class in which it is very useful to perform all computations regarding temperature in degrees Kelvin, while degrees Celsius is what makes the most sense for the user of the class.
+[^-273]: The example of radians vs degrees is more than a bit contrived, but consider a class in which it is very useful to perform all computations regarding degrees of *temperature* in degrees Kelvin, while degrees Celsius is what makes the most sense for the user of the class.

 You might add this property to your class.